The artists nominated by

 Fomu invited fellow Futures members to be part of the jury that would pick four artists from ten to join the Futures program.
 The jury consisted of Angel Luis Gonzales & Julia Gelezova of Photo Ireland and Daria Tuminas & Yusser al Obaidi of Fotodok.

 Camille Poitevin (b.
-Montreal, Canada, 1996) is a multidisciplinary artist based in Brussels.
-She earned a BA in applied arts from Concordia University in Montreal (2018) and an MA in photography from ENSAV La Cambre in Brussels (2022), where she was awarded a creation grant by the King Baudouin Foundation and the Servix Prize.
-Her work has since been exhibited in Belgium (Beursschouwburg, BPS22, Hangar Art Center, Ateliers Mommen, HISK Gosset Site, CAL Charleroi), the Netherlands (as part of Currents#10 program at Marres Huis voor Hedendaagse Cultuur), France (FRAC Franche-Comté), and Spain (InCadaqués OFF).
-In 2025, she will participate in the collective exhibition Art au Centre in public space in Liège.
-Poitevin currently works in a collective studio as part of the Young European Artists' program in Brussels.
+Montreal, Canada, 1996) is a french multidisciplinary artist based in Brussels.
+Installation plays a central role in her practice : drawing from lens-based media, sculpture, and sound, she creates time for introspection in a fast-paced society.
+In doing so, she aims to challenge social norms, unfreezing preconceived ideas in human interactions, social roles, and personal identity.
+Camille Poitevin earned a BA in applied arts from Concordia University in Montreal (2018) and an MA in photography from ENSAV La Cambre in Brussels (2022), where she was awarded a creation grant by the King Baudouin Foundation and the Servix Prize.
+Her work has since been exhibited in Belgium (Beursschouwburg, BPS22, Hangar Art Center, Ateliers Mommen, HISK Gosset Site, CAL Charleroi), the Netherlands (as part of Currents#10 program at Marres Huis voor Hedendaagse Cultuur), France (FRAC Franche-Comté), and Spain (InCadaqués Festival OFF).
+In 2025, she participates in the collective exhibition Art au Centre in public space in Liège and in the .tiff Emerging Belgian Photography exhibition.